 |Find Anastasia on:|

-As of April 2019, Layla is a Principal Scientist II at Roche Sequencing Solutions.
+Layla is a product development scientist in DNA sequencing.
 She had been working in this particular segment of the biotech sector since 2008 and has been working on developing technologies that analyze a subset of genes in the human genome since 2014.
 Her entire work history is publicly available on LinkedIn.
 She has a PhD in human molecular genetics from the University of Toronto, graduate certificate in applied bioinformatics from Penn State, and a honors bachelor degree from the University of Western Ontario in biochemistry.